-525 Note that sub-program budgets are adjusted to account for any funds not committed in the previous program year and rolled over, administrative expenses, and grassroots education costs.
+560 Note that sub-program budgets are adjusted to account for any funds not committed in the previous program year and rolled over, administrative expenses, and grassroots education costs.
 Furthermore, the Agency may adjust allocations of utility-supplied funding if needed.

-526 This approach has been utilized for the 2018-2019 and 2019-2020 program years, and most recently for the Project Selection Protocol for the 2022-2023 program year.
+561 This approach has been utilized for the 2018-2019 and 2019-2020 program years, and most recently for the Project Selection Protocol for the 2022-2023 program year.

-527 During the proceeding to approve this Revised Plan, the Agency recommended a workshop or public comment process to explore expanding this criterion beyond Approved Vendors to include contractors and subcontractors.
+562 During the proceeding to approve this Revised Plan, the Agency recommended a workshop or public comment process to explore expanding this criterion beyond Approved Vendors to include contractors and subcontractors.
 The Commission agreed that such a process is appropriate.
-See Docket No. 19-0995, Final Order dated February 18, 2020 at 105.
+See Final Order at 105.ICC Docket No. 19-0995, Final Order dated-firetrain (February 18, 2020-at 105-).